amaldona/amaldona.github.io/android_cookbook_with_super_prompt.md

 Follow these exact steps and output all required code/config changes.

 1. **Gradle Configuration**
-   - Add the Veryfi Maven repository to settings.gradle:
+   - Update settings.gradle to add the Veryfi Maven repository with authentication.
-     Groovy:
+     Example (Groovy):
      dependencyResolutionManagement {
          repositories {
              maven {